 If you are on a long trip and don’t want to carry around bulky clothes then you can buy warm clothes in Cusco instead.
 The town is full of handcrafted alpaca and sheep sweaters, hats, etc. that will keep you warm.

 All of the camping equipment (tents, sleeping bags, etc.) gets provided and carried by the tour company/porters.
 Peru Treks brought and prepared all of our food, as well as water to replenish the group each day.
 I only brought a few extra snacks with me to munch on during the hike that I didn’t even finish.

 Itinerary for the Classic Inca Trail Trek

-The Inca trail is 42 km in length and broken up over four days of hiking:
+The Inca trail is 42 km in length and is broken up into four days of hiking: